Aurora's 2024 Norwegian tour

 The 2024 Norwegian Tour was a brief ten-show promotional tour by Norwegian singer-songwriter Aurora, in support of her fourth and fifth studio albums, The Gods We Can Touch (2022) and What Happened to the Heart?
 (2024), the latter not having yet been released at the time.
 It began on March 3 in Hamar and ended on March 23 in Oslo.
 It was followed by her 80-show What Happened to the Earth? also in 2024.

-The tour was announced in 8 November 2023, the same day as the release of the lead single Your Blood, with dates being released in the same day.
+The tour was announced on 8 November 2023, the same day as the release of the lead single Your Blood, with dates being released in the same day.

 Set list

 This set list is representative of the show on 7 March, in Bergen.
 It is not representative of all concerts for the duration of the tour.